Corporate liberalism: Overview

 Carl Oglesby describes corporate liberalism as a cooperation between those with the most military power and those with the most industrial power.
 Oglesby suggests that "corporate liberalism...performs for the corporate state a function quite like what the Church once performed for the feudal state.
 It seeks to justify its burdens and protect it from change".

 Roderick T. Long writes similarly that state and corporate power have a symbiotic relationship.
 Long writes about the alleged realizations of corporate liberalism during the 1960s, the realizations that the business class was hardly a "persecuted minority" and that the state hardly a "bulwark of the poor against the plutocracy".

 Weinstein's idea of corporate liberalism should not be confused with Ellis W. Hawley's use of the term (Daniel T. Rodgers noted that Hawley's use of "corporate liberalism" was more a description of liberal corporatism than anything else).
 It should not also be confused with the concepts developed by Martin J. Sklar, who invented the term "corporate liberalism" in an article on Woodrow Wilson first published in 1960 when he was in graduate school in history at the University of Wisconsin.
-Sklar published the essay in Studies on the Left, where he and James Weinstein were co-editors.
+Sklar published the essay in Studies on the Left, where he and Weinstein were co-editors.
 Sklar's writing about corporate liberalism was a major influence on Weinstein's thinking (which Weinstein himself acknowledged in the preface to his book, The Corporate Ideal in the Liberal State).
 Arguing that the rise of the large corporation "as the dominant mode of business enterprise" was the result of a concerted effort by capitalists and like-minded political leaders and intellectuals, Sklar wrote that corporate liberalism was the "bourgeois Yankee cousin of modern European and English social democracy".